WestDRI/wgpages/content/bash-questions.md

 }
 ```

-## Make (A)
+## Make

 Originally, `make` command (first released in 1975) was created for automating compilations.
 Consider a large
 software project with hundreds of dependencies.
 When you compile it, each source file is converted into an
-object file, and then all of them are linked together to the libraries to form the final executable(s) or the
+object file, and then all of them are linked together to the libraries to form a final executable(s) or a
 final library.

 Day-to-day, you typically work on a small section of the program, e.g. debug a single function, with much of